bibanon/bibanon/4chan   Gamergate.md

 This is a community-editable report on the shitstorm unleashed by the Zoe Quinn scandal.
 The scandal has severe implications on the video game journalism industry, and even reveals a troubling insight into the power of forum moderators as gatekeepers of information.

 In response, major online communities launched united campaigns to protest the scandal, in a unique new way; attempting to bring public opinion on their side of the fence.

 Later on, extremists from either side of the conflict were marred in a grievious battle of attrition; launching destructive and wholly immoral attacks against each other and innocent individuals.

-But no one has their hands clean here.
+No one has their hands clean here.
 And as the war drags on, it's slated to be as controversial as the Israel-Palestine conflict, with nary a moral leg to stand on.

 As the situation goes on, we are going to need a solid, well sourced report of all that has happened; it’s truly an unprecedented event in internet history.